sveltejs/learn.svelte.dev/content/tutorial/03-advanced-svelte/11-special-tags/01-debug/README.md

 <h1>Hello {user.firstname}!</h1>
 ```

 If you now open your devtools and start interacting with the `<input>` elements, you'll trigger the debugger as the value of `user` changes.
+(Note that the call stack and local variables will be hidden in this tutorial, because of iframe security restrictions.)